Epitaph (Front Line Assembly album)

 Epitaph is the eleventh full-length studio album by Vancouver industrial band Front Line Assembly, released in 2001.

 Release

 With the release, Metropolis also issued a Digipak version that contains a hidden bonus track and was limited to 25.000 copies.
 Even though the bonus track was originally announced as untitled, its title was later revealed as "Submerged".
+It was later available in remixed form on the Noise Unit 2005 album Voyeur.

 The track "Existence" is featured in the 2002 horror film Resident Evil but not on the accompanying soundtrack.

 In 2015, Canadian label Artoffact re-released Epitaph on limited edition vinyl.

 Single

 "Everything Must Perish" is the only single taken from Epitaph.
 Along with the original version the title track is featured as radio edit.
 Non-album track "Providence" is sung by Jenifer McLaren, also guest vocalist on Delerium's Poem.
 Johan Carlsson from Release Magazine wrote that the band has taken "a more mature and melodic route" with the single.
 Noting the Delerium influence on "Providence", he described the song as "beefed up, speeded up and dancified Delerium track".